-- 1. Click $\frac{Rendering}{Moder}$ in VISUALIZATION tab and select the rendering mode among the 4 following renderings: - Solid: Click of solid in VISUALIZATION tab, shades in the entire surface area of the parts. - Solid outline: Click outline in VISUALIZATION tab, shades in the entire surface area of the parts and outlines the edges of the parts. - Wireframe: Click Wireframe in VISUALIZATION tab, outlines the edges of the parts. - Illustration: Click illustration in VISUALIZATION tab, shows the entire surface area of the parts in flat white and outlines the edges of the parts.
+- 1. Click Rendering in VISUALIZATION tab and select the rendering mode among the 4 following renderings: - Solid: Click of solid in VISUALIZATION tab, shades in the entire surface area of the parts. - Solid outline: Click outline in VISUALIZATION tab, shades in the entire surface area of the parts and outlines the edges of the parts.

+- Illustration: Click illustration in VISUALIZATION tab, shows the entire surface area of the parts in flat white and outlines the edges of the parts.